 But even after these steps, how do you know you’ve chosen the right grant writing consultant?
 In the next section, we’ll address the top three qualities to look for in your grants consultant and why they matter.

 Essential Qualities to Look for in Grants Consultants

 A grant writer’s goal should be to clearly communicate ideas and tailor the proposal to the guidelines and priorities of the funder.
 Ask to review samples of proposals the consultant is most proud of and evaluate them according to the following criteria:

 - Is the writing clear, easy, and even enjoyable for you to follow?

-- Do you gain a sense that the organization is credible, and that the proposal presents a compelling solution to a palpable need?
+- Do you gain a sense that the organization is credible and that the proposal presents a compelling solution to a palpable need?

-- Even without knowing anything about the funder to which the proposal was written, do you pick up on clues that the proposal was written through a filter of the funder’s mission and interests?
+- Even without knowing anything about the funder to which the proposal was written, can you pick up on clues that the proposal was written through a filter of the funder’s mission and interests?

-Seek the full package
+Seek the Full Package.

-You’re not just hiring a “grant writer.”
-You need a project manager who can orchestrate a smooth process from start to finish.
+When hiring a grants consultant, you’re not just hiring a “grant writer.”
+You need a project manager who can orchestrate and cheerlead a smooth process from start to finish.